“Bullying is not tolerated at University Academy Kidsgrove”

 I think my child is being bullied.
 What should I do?

 You need to consider the evidence calmly.
 When your child is upset, it can be very easy to take things out of perspective.
 Is your child being bullied or is it just a ‘one-off’ argument with a friend?
-If the incident occurs with the same student on several occasions and is happening during school hours, then this is bullying and you need to contact the school.
-You can email our anti-bullying support team by emailing: email@example.com or contact your child’s Year Leader by email, telephone or by writing a note in your child’s planner.
+If the incident occurs with the same student on several occasions and is happening during school hours, then this is bullying and you need to contact the Academy.
+You can email our anti-bullying support team by emailing: firstname.lastname@example.org or contact your child’s Head of Learning or Learning Coach by email, telephone or by writing a note in your child’s planner.
 It would be helpful if you can gather as much information as possible from your child before contacting us (names, incidents, dates, witnesses etc) but don’t worry if you are not able to do this.
-All reports of bullying are taken seriously and are treated as urgent but please be aware that all Year Leaders have teaching commitments and will need time to investigate the allegations.
+All reports of bullying are taken seriously and are treated as urgent but please be aware that all Heads of Learning have teaching commitments and will need time to investigate the allegations.

 What about cyber-bullying?

 Cyber-bullying includes e-mail, instant messenger, chatrooms and texts.
 Tell your child not to reply to abusive messages but do not delete them.
 The majority of cyber-bullying occurs outside of school hours, therefore you would need to report it to the police.
 Most websites and chat providers have specific procedures and assistance for reporting cyber-bullying.

 The anti-bullying charter was written by the students following and anti-bullying workshop that was held in collaboration with the local Police.